dsam99/QueRE/README.md

 ## Data

 This project invovles using multiple different datasets on which to predict model performance.
 To run our experiments, you will need to download the following datasets:
-* DHate (https://github.com/bvidgen/Dynamically-Generated-Hate-Speech-Dataset/blob/main/Dynamically%20Generated%20Hate%20Dataset%20v0.2.3.csv), which can be placed in a file "data/datasets/DHate/dhate.csv"
+* [DHate](https://github.com/bvidgen/Dynamically-Generated-Hate-Speech-Dataset/blob/main/Dynamically%20Generated%20Hate%20Dataset%20v0.2.3.csv), which can be placed in a file "data/datasets/DHate/dhate.csv".
+Note that this dataset contains harmful and offensive text.
-* HaluEval (https://github.com/RUCAIBox/HaluEval/tree/main/data) and put the files in the folder "data/datasets/halu_eval_data"
+* [HaluEval](https://github.com/RUCAIBox/HaluEval/tree/main/data) and put the files in the folder "data/datasets/halu_eval_data"
-* Boolean Questions (https://github.com/google-research-datasets/boolean-questions) and put the train.jsonl and dev.jsonl files in the folder "data/datasets/BooIQ"
+* [Boolean Questions](https://github.com/google-research-datasets/boolean-questions) and put the train.jsonl and dev.jsonl files in the folder "data/datasets/BooIQ"

 The files for CommonsenseQA are already provided, and the files for WinoGrande and SQUAD will automatically be downloaded via HuggingFace.